If you have space, want to start a business and love cats, you should think about setting up your own cattery.

 Obtaining Clients for Your Cattery

-Think of professional membership of the Pet Industry Association of Australia and other related bodies that help to confer your business accreditation with respect to quality and standards of pet care.
+Consider professional membership in the Pet Industry Association of Australia and other related bodies that help your business appear more accredited and reliable.

 You need to be passionate, interested and dedicated to your business.
-Learning as much about cattery standards, cat welfare and having a desire to run a great business will go a long way towards you receiving recommendations among cat owners who will want to use your services.
+Learning as much as you can about cattery standards, cat welfare and having a desire to run a great business will go a long way towards you receiving recommendations among cat owners who will want to use your services.

 Keeping Cattery Records